Rheinsteig Trail: Hike & Wine in The Heart of Germany

 Rheinsteig Map

-In the interactive map below, you'll find the most up-to-date Rheinsteig route.
+Below is an interactive map on which you'll find the most up-to-date Rheinsteig route.
 At Bookatrekking.com, we offer the route between Koblenz and Lorch.
 This hike takes you approximately 100 km along the Rhine.

 The complete Rheinsteig consists of 21 stages that can be walked in both directions.
 What follows is an overview of the Rheinsteig stages starting in the north, in Bonn, and ending in the south, in Wiesbaden.